 Exchange of consent

 The couple will now declare their consent to be married by stating their vows.
-And if you’re writing your own vows, you’d have to prepare a wedding ceremony script with vows.
+And if you’re writing your own vows, you’d have to prepare a marriage ceremony script with vows.

 The groom says: